data-addict-com/data-addict-com.github.io/_posts/2022-08-11-how-to-create-access-token-to-push-files-to-github-or-gitlab.md

 ---
 layout: post
 title:  How to create access token to push files to github or gitlab
+description: Since github stopped using password-based SSH authentication, it may be difficult for newbies to connect to their github account from their PC.
+I'm here to help you out!
 date:   2022-08-12 00:00:00 +0200
 categories: access-token github gitlab repository
 tags: access-token github gitlab repository